carpentries/carpentries.org/content/posts/2025/03/the-carpentries-reinforced-commitment-to-inclusion-diversity-equity-and-accessibility.md

 layout: page
 authors: ["Kari L. Jordan", "Yanina Bellini Saibene"]
 teaser: "Responding to injustice is about more than making a public statement."
-title: "The Carpentries Reinforced Commitment to Inclusion, Diversity, Equity, and Accessibility"
+title: "The Carpentries' Reinforced Commitment to Inclusion, Diversity, Equity, and Accessibility"
 date: 2025-03-19
 time: "09:00:00"
 tags: ["Accessibility", "Equity and Inclusion"]